muratk3n/thirdwave/en/2021/03/goods-materials-growth-hickel.md

-# Goods, Materials, Growth
+# Less Is More

-Jason Hickle, *Less Is More*
+Jason Hickle

 Imagine you’re an investor.
 You want returns of, say, 5% per year, so you decide to invest in Facebook.
 Remember, this is an exponential